cwshugg/rivcam/README.md

-# RIVCam
+# WRIVCam
-"Ragtag In-Vehicle Camera" - A dash camera for you car, consisting of a Raspberry Pi 3 B+, LEDs, and Push-buttons - all fitting inside a wooden box from A.C.
+"Wooden Ragtag In-Vehicle Camera" - A dash camera for you car, consisting of a Raspberry Pi 3 B+, LEDs, and Push-buttons - all fitting inside a wooden box from A.C.
 Moore.

 Dash Cameras are extremely useful: they can be used to capture evidence of accidents on the road, proving that it was not you, but the hooligan in front of you, that caused the collision.
 They can also be used to record clips of you driving down some awesome roads (like I-77 heading from Virginia into West Virginia).
 However, there's one problem: they're pretty expensive.